swhh/pinterest-data-pipeline229/README.md

 - requirements.txt detailing Python dependencies
 - 0afff2eeb7e3.ipynb Databricks notebook, which processes Pinterest records with Pyspark on a Databricks clusters, cleaning the records and generating analytics insights from them
 - 0afff2eeb7e3_dag Python file which runs the above notebook on a daily schedule via AWS MWAA
+- user_posting_emulation_streaming Python file to simulate a stream of data being sent to AWS Kinesis via an AWS Gateway API